EhsanGharibNezhad/TelescopeML/publications/joss/paper.md

     - Load the training dataset (i.e., atmospheric fluxes) in CSV format
     - Split the dataset into training, validation, and test sets to pass it to the CNN model
     - Scale/normalize the dataset column-wise or row-wise
-    - Visualize the training sets in each of the processing step for more insights
+    - Visualize the training sets in each of the processing steps for more insights
     - Perform feature engineering by extracting the Min and Max values from each flux to improve the ML training performance